 - What else should I know?
 Bring a photo ID with name and date of birth for all persons being tested (can be Florida driver's license, state-issued ID, or passport).
 Although pedestrians can be accommodated at some sites, it is best to arrive in a personal vehicle as the majority of the testing is conducted via drive-thru.
 Limit vehicle passengers to those needing a test.

 - How do I make a reservation for a test?
-Call (813) 272-5900 weekdays between 8 a.m. and 5 p.m.
+You can make an appointment online or call (888) 513-6321 weekdays between 8 AM to 5 PM.
 Note that call-takers will ask a series of questions.
 This is to help determine the best testing resource for each individual.